Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Methodology

 \subsection{Dataset Preparation and Training Setup}

-The dataset used in this study comprises 4310 shearography measurements manually annotated by a domain expert, providing bounding box coordinates for the observed defects.
-Each sample contains metadata on the measurement process and defect annotations.
+The dataset used in this study is based on the publicly available SADD dataset~\cite{plassmann2025sadd}.
+Specifically, shearography measurements from the faulty category were selected, together with the corresponding expert annotations provided in the dataset.
+In total, 4310 measurements with bounding box annotations of the detected defects were used.
+Each sample includes metadata describing the measurement process and the annotated defects.

 The measurements are organized into groups of four images, each representing the same specimen region under different temporal conditions.
 In total, 29 annotation classes were defined, including 25 distinct defect types (e.g. delaminations, voids, microcracks) and four auxiliary classes describing artifacts such as edge effects or unintentional perturbations.
 For the present work, the 25 defect classes were consolidated into a single generic defect class, while the auxiliary classes were excluded from further analysis.